xcat2/xcat-core/xCAT-test/dhcptest/spec.md

   Given a node with neither tftpserver nor xcatmaster When it discovers
   Then siaddr is the tftpserver of the subnet it discovered on
+  # '${next-server}' is what a node that named no server of its own is
+  # given: ISC leaves the subnet statement to answer it, and Kea says
-  # dhcp.pm:1125 -- '${next-server}' defers to the network-level value.
+  # nothing in the reservation, which comes to the same thing.

 @S-39
 Scenario: A node's URLs point at the same server as its next-server